chipsalliance/t1/README.md

 ### Build

 t1 includes a hardware design written in Chisel and a emulator powered by verilator.
 The elaborator and emulator can be run with various configurations.
-Each configuration is specified with a JSON file in `./configs` directory.
-We can specify a configuration by its JSON file name, e.g. `v1024-l8-b2`.
+Each configuration can be represented by a triplet of `vLen-dLen-memoryBankSize`, e.g. `v1024-l8-b2`.
+The specific configuration can be found in `configgen/src/Main.scala`.

 You can build its components with the following commands:
 ```shell